wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 SSH takes some work to setup securely - users would need to mess with another set of secrets to a <strong>specific IP address</strong>.

 To a Bastion host, all users are not differentiated because the host provides "all or nothing" access.
-That's why Boundary manages the "identity" of each user.

 ### VPN tunnels